 In Alberta, the fines are also significant.
 And, similar to Ontario, if you’re caught going 51 km/h or more over the limit you’ll have to appear in court to address your actions.

-In both provinces, the actual money you’ll pay is higher, as there are court fees tacked on to the set fine amount and surcharges.
-In Alberta, for example, you can expect to pay in the neighbourhood of 20% over and above the set fine in extra fees.
+In both provinces, the actual amount you’ll pay is higher, as there are court fees tacked on to the fine as well as surcharges.

-Your ticket to the lowest car insurance rates
+Your ticket to the lowest car insurance rate

-With InsuranceHotline.com, it takes just a few short minutes to compare quotes from our network of over 30 insurance providers.
+It takes just a few minutes to compare quotes from our network of more than 30 insurance providers.
 Make sure you’re not missing out on ways to slash your car expenses and shop around for your coverage today.

 Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.